 In the first few years of Caroline on Crack, I’d blatantly cut and paste reviews from online publications (with credit and links of course) of places and events I wanted to check out and totally left my personal life out of my posts.
 Back then, blogs were basically online journals, grammatical errors and stream of consciousness.
 But I wanted to create a resource for people, not talk about what’s going on with me.

 As you can see, that didn’t last long.
 Soon I created a persona: good time girl on a budget.
 And when the cocktail craze hit L.A. for the first time in 2007 in the form of Cedd Moses’ Seven Grand where I befriended then general manager Aidan Demarest and then bartender Damian Windsor, I became one of the first cocktail bloggers in our city and have been doing it ever since!

 The name “Caroline on Crack” came from a reviews page I used to do for an e-zine I published with my brother and sister back in the mid-’90s.
 Credit my sister Jennifer for the unusual but fitting moniker.

 Cut to now and this blog has won three L.A.
 Weekly Web Awards as well as an CBS MVP award.
-And I also picked up blogging gigs with LA publications like LAist, LA Weekly’s Squid Ink and BBC Travel Los Angeles.
+And I also picked up blogging gigs with LA publications like LAist, LA Weekly’s Squid Ink and BBC Travel Los Angeles, and even had a weekly segment on Carson Daly’s morning radio show.
+(More clips here.)
 Currently I’m the booze blogger for Los Angeles Magazine‘s Digest blog.